 Given it's strategic location between Italy and Greece it was the subject of desire for all subsequent naval powers that emerged in Italy and suffered frequent attacks.
 The Genoese took their turn in occupying the island for a brief time, but Corfu stayed under Venetian control for over 400 years (about 1400-1800 CE).
 After the Ottoman empire occupied the entire Greek mainland Corfu remained the last Christian bastion, resisting numerous attacks and sieges between 1431 and 1716.
 The island remained under Venetian rule from 1386 to 1797 BCE.

 This long-lived connection to the Venetians can still be traced today in the island's unique language, food, and architecture.
-The island changed hands several times with the Italians, the French, the British, and the Ottomans, and finally by the Germans in World War II.
-The island was liberated in 1944 and reunited with Greece
+Strolling through Corfu old town has the unmistakable feel of a typical Italian place.
+The island changed hands several times over the centuries with the Italians, the French, the British, and the Ottomans, and finally by the Germans in World War II.
+The island was liberated in 1944 and reunited with Greece.

 Corfu is a large island and there are plenty of destinations that cater to every taste and travel style.
 The most popular destinations are Corfu town, Paleokastritsa, Sidari, Kassopi, Ag.
 Stefanos, Benitses, Lefkimi, Ai.
 Gordis, and Glyfada.